 MILK (Mainly I Love Kids) Fund depends on a special group of passionate volunteers who are dedicated to the cause of serving disadvantaged children and they receive no monetary remuneration for their contributions.
-As at the end of the financial year 2020/2021, there were an Executive Director and two staff assisting in the daily operations.
+As at the end of the financial year 2021/2022, there were three staff assisting in the daily operations.